offensive-packaging/documentation/sentrypeer/index.md

 Homepage: https://sentrypeer.org
 Repository: https://gitlab.com/kalilinux/packages/sentrypeer
 Architectures: amd64 arm64
-Version: 1.4.0-0kali2
+Version: 1.4.1-0kali1
-Metapackages:
+Metapackages: kali-linux-everything
 Icon: /images/kali-tools-icon-missing.svg
 PackagesInfo: |
  ### sentrypeer

   SentryPeer is a distributed list of bad IP addresses and phone numbers collected via a SIP Honeypot.
-  This is basically a fraud detection tool.
+  SentryPeer is a fraud detection tool.
 It lets bad actors try to make phone calls and saves the IP address they came from and number they tried to call.
-Those details are then used to block them at the service providers network and the next time a user/customer tries to call a collected number, it's blocked.
+  Those details can then be used to raise notifications at the service providers network and the next time a user/customer tries to call a collected number, you can act anyway you see fit.

   Traditionally this data is shipped to a central place, so you don't own the data you've collected.
 This project is all about Peer to Peer sharing